- Gluten is sensitive to *me*.

 Since there's a chance that you and I may go on a date someday, that seems important.

-Here: this is a list of some things I think are—or might be—totally awesome.
+This is a list of some things I think are—or might be—totally awesome.
 I'm not saying we should do them on our first date; I'm just saying that I hope you're excited by these ideas too:

 - SCUBA diving the Great Barrier Reef